Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture Challenge.md

     - Can the ideal be delivered in phases?
     - Is there a point before we get to the ideal that is "good enough"?
     - What are the big risks, issues, blockers, concerns, constraints​ that may stop us achieving the ideal?
-    - Are any critical details that could derail us​
+    - Are any critical details that could derail us​?
     - Is it still **significant** and **ambitious**?​

 1. We now have a view of success, a target state that is